-Iron oxide and mica powder really is the best way to colour a product.
+Iron oxides and mica powder really are the best way to colour a product.
 However, I have not been able to find mica in South Africa – whereas iron oxide is readily available.
 You will have to buy mica powder internationally from a website like Amazon.
 You could also use acai berry powder, hibiscus powder, beetroot powder, blackcurrant powder or cocoa powder as substitutes for the iron oxide, however they don’t stay put as long as the iron oxide, and wipe away easily.

-You can adjust the strength of the colour by adding more or less iron oxide to the clay base.
-You can also mix more than one iron oxide colour (eg. you could combine red and brown iron oxide).
+You can adjust the strength of the colour by adding more or less red iron oxide to the clay base.
+You can also mix more than one iron oxide colour (eg. you could combine red and yellow iron oxide).
 These are the colours you can expect if you add the following to the bentonite clay base in the recipe below:

 COST & SHELF LIFE

 Cost Price: R17.67 per 30ml recipe.